Decision Making under Uncertainty: An Experimental Study in Market Settings: Introduction

 \subsection{Overview of Results}

-Our main findings are that: 1) subjects are consistent with utility maximization and probabilistic sophistication, but not SEU\footnote{Since we test a necessary condition for probabilistic sophistication, we can only say that subjects are {\em not inconsistent} with probabilistic sophistication.
-See Section~\ref{section:results}.}; 2) MEU has no added explanatory power to SEU; 3) demand responds to price in the direction predicted by SEU, but not enough to make the data consistent with SEU; 4) subjects in the lab and in the panel display the same patterns; and 5) correlations with demographics exist but are limited.
+Our main findings are that: (1) subjects are consistent with general utility maximization and \citeapos{machina1992} probabilistic sophistication, but not SEU; (2) MEU adds no explanatory power to SEU; (3) demand responds to price changes in the direction predicted by SEU, but not enough to make the data fully consistent with SEU; (4) subjects in the laboratory and in the panel display similar patterns; and (5) the correlation between the aforementioned results and demographic characteristics are weak.

-The main purpose of our study was to nonparametrically test theories of decision under uncertainty.
-We find that most subjects are utility maximizers (they satisfy the Generalized Axiom of Revealed Preference), and satisfy \citeapos{epstein2000probabilities} necessary condition for probabilistic sophistication.
-But the news is not good for more restrictive theories.
-In our experiments, across lab and panel, the vast majority of subjects do not conform to SEU.
+The main purpose of our study was to nonparametrically test theories of decision making under uncertainty.
+We find that most subjects are utility maximizers (they satisfy the Generalized Axiom of Revealed Preference), and satisfy \citeapos{epstein2000probabilities} necessary condition for probabilistic sophistication.\footnote{Since we test a necessary condition for probabilistic sophistication, we can only say that subjects are {\em not inconsistent} with probabilistic sophistication.} However, the news is not good for more restrictive theories.
+In our experiments, the vast majority of subjects, both in the laboratory and on the panel survey, do not conform to SEU.
 This finding would be in line with the message of the Ellsberg paradox, except that pass rates for MEU are just as low as for SEU.
-In fact, in all of our sample, only one subject's choice is consistent with MEU but not SEU.
+In fact, in all of our sample, there is only one subject whose choice is consistent with MEU but not SEU.

-Observe that \citeapos{epstein2000probabilities} probabilistic sophistication axiom, which is largely satisfied by subjects in our experiments, is related to \citeapos{machina1992} ``Strong Comparative Probability''; a stronger version of Savage's P4 axiom.
-Strong Comparative Probability is an essential axiom for probabilistic sophistication.
-In fact, \cite{epstein2000probabilities} proves that a violation of his axiom leads to a violation of utility maximization assuming Strong Comparative Probability.